Local Thermal Operations and Classical Communication: Summary and Outlook

 Since thermal tensors, encoding conditional thermal operations when restricted to the energy-incoherent states, constitute basic building blocks of the LTOCC framework, the second part of the work is devoted to the study of their properties.
 In particular, a major part of our considerations is concerned with the bithermal tensors, which constitute a symmetric subset of thermal tensors.
 The structure of the full set of such tensors can be understood as a thermal extension of the Birkhoff polytope of multistochastic tensors, and as such is an interesting mathematical problem in and of itself.

 Finally, we consider the question of nonlocal correlations under LTOCC, natural in the context of the distant laboratories paradigm.
-We first show ability of LTOCC to generate correlations when input states are energy incoherent, highlighting significant capability when extended by memory.
+We first show ability of LTOCC to generate correlations when input states are energy-incoherent, highlighting significant capability when extended by memory.
 Then we move on to the Bell nonlocality in the context of thermally restricted operations, for which we show a clear gap between thermally-restricted and maximal breaking of CHSH inequality.
 This serves to demonstrate possibility of certifying resource utility in the context of Bell nonlocality.

 The results presented here lay the foundation for a new framework that combines two established concepts: the distant laboratories setting and thermodynamic limitations on operations.
 Given the novelty of this framework, several key questions remain open for future research.
-The first is a deeper exploration of multi-round scenarios, which may allow for a broader range of accessible state transitions, and formulation of stronger relations between protocols with different numbers of rounds.
+The first is a deeper exploration of multi-round scenarios, which may allow for a broader range of accessible state transitions, and formulation of stronger relations between protocols with different numbers of rounds. \bl{Next topic concerns characterization of LTOCC$+$M operations, which may distort Gibbs state.
+Contrary to LTOCC without memory, these protocols cannot be implemented without persistent classical registers, raising the question about the interplay between Landauer cost of erasing classical memory and athermality of quantum system created by corresponding operations.}

 Another important question is the introduction of coherences into the framework, with first steps presented in an example of detection gap for CHSH inequality.
 This is in general a challenging problem, as coherent thermal operations are difficult to describe in closed form even for a single qubit~\cite{Lostaglio2015QCoherence, Korzekwa2017}.
 The distinction between thermal operations and Gibbs-preserving operations, which emerge on the quantum level, further complicates this analysis.
 However, taking into account the conjecture that LTOCC with shared randomness and SLTO are equal when restricted to energy-incoherent processes, extension to coherent states in future work may provide tools necessary to identify the gap between classical and genuinely quantum effects in thermodynamics of finite-size systems interacting with multiple thermal baths.